 - 10.1 Elected members have data protection responsibilities for personal information they process in their work.
 This means they are responsible for making sure all personal data handled by their office is done in a way that complies with the requirements of the Data Protection Act and UK General Data Protection Regulations.
 Further guidance for Councillors when collecting and processing data can be found in the SHBC Data Protection Guidance for Councillors. - 10.2 Elected members are data controllers under the UK General Data Protection Regulation for Ward work.
 It is the responsibility of each member to identify if they are required to register with the Information Commissioners Office. - 10.3 Elected members should use the Council's email and storage facility provided to them by the Council for Council business, if a Councillor chooses to store ward work on the Council provided storage then as the data controller of that data they are responsible for ensuring that this is separated and clearly identified.
-Information stored on the Council network may be subject to the Council's Freedom of Information procedures and Data Protection policy. - 10.4 Councillors are advised to run annual audits of the data that they are processing and storing, any data that is no longer required or has met its retention period should be securely deleted or destroyed. - 10.5 Any data stored on the Council network by the member will be retained until such a time that the member leaves office, when the member has left office the Council will close access to the data and the data will be deleted from the network.
-Any Member's emails will be retained in line with the Council's email retention policy. - 10.6 In the event of electronic or paper medium containing Council personal, sensitive or confidential information being lost or miscommunicated, the Data Protection Officer (Monitoring Officer), Information Governance Manager or ICT Manager must be notified immediately. - 10.7 In order to protect themselves and the Council, all Members are required to undertake bi-annual training in relation to Data Protection.
+Information stored on the Council network may be subject to the Council's Freedom of Information procedures and Data Protection policy. - 10.4 Councillors are advised that they must not hold personal information for longer than is necessary for the purposes in which they received the information.
+It is advised to securely delete data when it is no longer required and to run annual

+- audits of the personal data that they are processing and storing to ensure they are not holding data for longer than is necessary. - 10.5 Any data stored on the Council network by the member will be retained until such a time that the member leaves office.
+When the member has left office the Council will close access to the data and the data will be deleted from the network.
+Any Member's emails will be retained in line with the Council's email retention policy. - 10.6 In the event of electronic or paper medium containing Council personal, sensitive or confidential information being lost or miscommunicated, the Data Protection Officer (Monitoring Officer), Information Governance Manager or ICT Manager must be notified immediately. - 10.7 In order to protect themselves and the Council, all Members are strongly encouraged to undertake biennial training in relation to Data Protection.